 Boys begin to have wet dreams when they reach puberty, usually between the ages of 9 and 15.
 A boy's first ejaculation may occur during a wet dream, and when he wakes up, he may not realise what happened.
 Thus it's important to let your son know well before puberty that wet dreams are a normal part of growing up and nothing to be ashamed of, that he can't control them, and that ejaculation is just a physical sign that he's growing into manhood.

 Talking about masturbation is embarrassing for both you and your child, but it's important to let them know that there's nothing shameful or abnormal about masturbation.
 By this age, your child should be long past touching themselves in public, but both boys and girls may continue to masturbate in private, some of them quite often.
 Your child may feel guilty about this unless you reassure them that it's not only normal but healthy to have sexual feelings.

 By being as inquisitive as you can, without tipping off your child that you're snooping -- at this age, children absolutely don't want to feel that their parents are looking over their shoulder.
 At school, ask the teachers exactly what they're teaching at each class level.
 (When and how do they discuss the reproductive system, sexually transmitted diseases, sexual harassment, and so on?)
 If they use textbooks or handouts, read them yourself.

-Unfortunately, she probably does.
-She's likely to be hearing or reading references to AIDS and other sexually transmitted diseases in the news and from her schoolmates.
-You might as well make sure she's getting information that's accurate.
-And answering her questions matter-of-factly is one more way of reassuring her that she can trust you to discuss sex calmly with her.
+Unfortunately, they probably do.
+They're likely to be hearing or reading references to AIDS and other sexually transmitted diseases in the news and from their schoolmates.
+You might as well make sure they're getting information that's accurate.
+And answering their questions matter-of-factly is one more way of reassuring them that they can trust you to discuss sex calmly with them.